Friday, 30 September 2011

 Wednesday, 11 May 2011

-The man in the black Astra was blocking the street while he made a phone call.
+The man in the black Astra was blocking the street while he was on the phone.
 He broke off briefly from his call to wind down his window and shout "You fat fucking bitch!" to the woman in the red Saab at the front of the queue of oncoming traffic.
 She didn't move because she couldn't; he was blocking the road and she had a queue of traffic behind her.
 He called the Saab woman a fat bitch a couple more times before he finished his call and then sped off, shouting "You fat bitch!" a final time as he went.

 Saturday, 7 May 2011

 There’s a copy of The Watchtower magazine pinned to the front door of one of the back-to-backs.
 Someone has scrawled across Jesus’ face in biro, “NOT INTERESTED, ONE WORD FREE WILL!”

 As we watch the police moving the drunks along in the park, Michael tells me he once saw a man staggering down the street with a bottle in his hand and another two in the pockets of his coat.
 He says he watched the man’s expression turn from horror to relief as the bottle